The-Strategy-Unit/renal-capacity-model/README.md

 Once installed, set the configuration for your model run in `config.py`.

-Run the model using `uv run renal_capacity_model/main.py`.
+Run the model using `uv run -m renal_capacity_model.main`.
 This runs a full trial.

-To run a single model run, use `uv run renal_capacity_model/model.py`
+To run a single model run, use `uv run -m renal_capacity_model.model`

 ## Information for developers